ilo-token/ilo-token.github.io/CONTRIBUTING.md

 - It is a contribution to the dictionary
 - It is a minor edit e.g. a typo fix

+Please don't do the following, we can do this ourselves.

+- Updating dependencies

 Additionally, please format the code when you make changes.
 We use Deno's built-in formatter.

 [The wiki](https://github.com/ilo-token/ilo-token.github.io/wiki) contains useful for contributors.